 - Select the hamburger menu and choose Open Chrome Web Store

 - Install any highly-rated solution

 Why do pop-ups keep appearing on Chrome?

-In the worst case scenarios, malware can actually work around Google Chrome’s blockers, even if pop-ups are disabled, and find a way to download to your Mac.
-That’s why monitoring the websites you visit for quality is so important, especially when those websites require some interactions from you or to download something.
+In the worst-case scenarios, malware can actually work around Google Chrome’s blockers, even if pop-ups are disabled, and find a way to download to your Mac.
+That’s why monitoring the websites you visit for quality is so important, especially when those websites require some interaction from you or to download something.